qr-treasurehunt/qr-treasurehunt/docs/treasurehunter/instructions.md

 ## 🎯 Creating Your Treasure Hunt

 ### 1. Prepare QR Codes
-- Download and print the [QR codes PDF](/pdf/qrcodes.pdf) or use your own QR codes.
+- Download and print the <a href="/pdf/qrcodes.pdf" target="_blank" rel="noopener noreferrer">QR codes PDF</a> or use your own QR codes.

 ### 2. Set Up Hunt Locations
 For each location: